adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 ## Recursion Done Right

 Learning Haskell has influenced the way I think about code.
-I wrote about [currying befefore](http://www.adomokos.com/2016/05/currying-in-haskell-clojure-ruby-and.html) in various languages, but Haskell tought me a bit about how to do recursion properly.
+I wrote about [currying before](http://www.adomokos.com/2016/05/currying-in-haskell-clojure-ruby-and.html) in various languages, but Haskell taught me a bit about how to do recursion properly.

 Although fast paced, I really like the examples in the book [Learn you a Little Haskell for Great Good](http://learnyouahaskell.com/).
 As [one chapter](http://learnyouahaskell.com/recursion#maximum-awesome) talks about recursion and higher order functions, I was amazed by the simplicity of the code that lets you do basic list operations.